7sev7nsev7n7/ptcextract/README.md

 # Pony Town Skin Extractor

-This utility serves to extract information from Pony Town character files exported from the game, allowing easier sharing of skin details.
+This utility serves to extract information from Pony Town character files exported from the game, allowing easier sharing of skin details

 This project is a work in progress and is not associated or affiliated with the Pony Town team